Thursday, 12 September 2024

 That particular episode did not end well, though the mechanical expertise gained piecemeal in teenage years must have given a head start to those who later turned their hands to restoring the kind of vehicles on display at Haddenham Steam Rally.

-There were grass-roots motorbike sports too.
+There were easily accessible motorbike sports too.
 "Scrambling" or "moto-cross" was racing stripped-down bikes over rough and often muddy terrain.
 In summer "grasstrack racing" was a low-cost version of "speedway".
 Men like Dave Bickers, Andy Lee and Badger Goss became heroes to those who cared little about footballers or pop stars.

 "Motorcycle trials" is a different kind of sport.
 It's not a race but depends on successfully negotiating a seemingly impossible obstacle course.
 Penalty points are incurred if you put a foot to the ground.
 "Dabbing" was the term used for putting a foot down and a group self-deprecatingly known as Dabbers Trials Club were on hand to demonstrate.